timminator/Enhanced-GPU-PV/README.md

 The original project only allowed the user to set up Parsec and no alternative like Sunshine/Moonlight.
 Furthermore it only added a virtual display to the VM when the user connected to it by relying on the fallback display of the Parsec App and its Privacy Mode.
 This could lead to some [issues](https://github.com/jamesstringerparsec/Easy-GPU-PV/issues/190) and also meant that the screen was disconnected when no user was connected, causing problems for some people including me ;-).
 When connecting to the VM you were also logged out.
 This updated version lets the user choose if he wants to install Sunshine or Parsec.
 It also adds a permanently connected virtual display to the VM, resolving the aforementioned issues.
-The user can also decide between to different Virtual Display solutions.
+The user can also decide between two different Virtual Display solutions.
 One [solution](https://github.com/timminator/ParsecVDA-Always-Connected) is based on the Parsec Virtual Display Driver.
 The other [solution](https://github.com/timminator/Virtual-Display-Driver) utilizes the Virtual Display Driver by [itsmikethetech](https://github.com/itsmikethetech) that i modified so that it can be installed remotely in this project.
 Both solutions allow high resolutions and high refresh rates.